Martien Kas: Career

-By applying interspecies genetic analysis of neurobehavioral traits (in mice and humans), Kas' research aims to identify functional genotype–phenotype relationships relevant to the development and etiology-directed treatments for brain disorders, such as Schizophrenia, Major Depressive Disorder, Autism Spectrum Disorder, and Alzheimer's disease.
+By applying interspecies genetic analysis of neurobehavioral traits (in mice and humans), Kas' research aims to identify functional genotype–phenotype relationships relevant to understand neural circuit biology and to the development of etiology-directed treatments and biomarkers for brain disorders, such as Schizophrenia, Major Depressive Disorder, Autism Spectrum Disorder, and Alzheimer's disease.

 Kas is currently serving as Past-President of the European College of Neuropsychopharmacology (ECNP) for the term 2025-2028, having previously served as President, President-elect, Secretary and Councilor.

-He is also a member of the Future Diagnostic and Statistical Manual of Mental Disorders (DSM) Strategic Committee.
+Since 2024, he is also a voting member of the Future Diagnostic and Statistical Manual of Mental Disorders (DSM) Strategic Committee.
+The Future DSM Strategic Committee's work, detailed in five white papers published in The American Journal of Psychiatry, proposes transforming the manual into a dynamic "living document" using a four-domain diagnostic model that integrates biomarkers, social and environmental determinants, transdiagnostic features, and patient-centered functioning to improve scientific rigor and clinical inclusivity.

 Honors

 Kas has received a Marie Curie Fellowship as principal investigator.
 He received a VIDI grant as principal investigator on a project studying interspecies genetics of neurobehavioral traits in mice and men.
 As project coordinator he was awarded the Innovative Medicines Initiative PRISM1 and PRISM2 projects, a ZonMW memorable project, and co-awarded the Innovative Medicines Initiative projects for Translational Endpoints in Autism (EU-AIMS) and Aims-2-trials.

+In 2026, Kas has been appointed as a Scientific Member of the Royal Holland Society of Sciences and Humanities (KHMW).
+The KHMW is the oldest learned society in the Netherlands.
+Since its founding in 1752, its mission has been twofold: to advance science in the broadest sense (including the arts) and to build meaningful bridges between academia and society.